MelanieLamp/Rush-Hour-Turtle/README.md

 # Rush Hour Turtle

 Welcome to Rush Hour Turtle!
-This web application is a personal project created by a dedicated team of undergraduate students.
-It was developed using Microsoft Visual Studio, Visual Basic.NET and was deployed with an SQLite3 database back-end to track player scores.
+This web application is a personal project created </br>by a dedicated team of undergraduate students.
+It was developed using Microsoft Visual Studio,</br> Visual Basic.NET and was deployed with an SQLite3 database back-end to track player scores.

 ![Rush Hourt Turtle loading screen](https://i.imgur.com/PABflBd.jpg)